 On behalf of The Law Office of Gustavo E. Frances, P.A.

-- No custody arrangement – This is not a good idea as it can make your life more chaotic and your children will struggle to adapt to the new routine.
-Every parent’s work schedule is different therefore you may have to create a unique custody arrangement with the help of a Fort Lauderdale child custody attorney.
+- No custody arrangement: This is not a good idea as it can make your life more chaotic and your children will struggle to adapt to the new routine.
+Every parent’s work schedule is different therefore you may have to create a unique custody arrangement with the help of a child custody attorney in Fort Lauderdale.
 You can always have a calendar that includes the time or days your child will spend with you and your ex.
 It can help cope with the stress associated with visitation decisions until your attorney can figure out a more stable visitation agreement.

 Parenting is hard, especially through and after divorce.
 Just remember you are in control of your actions and you can choose to be a good parent in spite of all the negativity around you.
 Being a single parent can be a scary experience at first but you will eventually become a master at it.
 Call us today.
 We can help handle your divorce or any other family law matter you are currently facing.

 When you need an attorney, you can contact us by calling at 954-533-2756 for a free consultation.